benweier/Schemr/readme.md

 * Full compatibility with Sublime Text 2 and 3.
 * Preview the selected color scheme as you navigate through the quick panel.
 [ST3 ONLY]
 * Color schemes can be favorited for even faster access.
 * Set syntax-specific color schemes for your favorite languages.
-Or your favorite schemes for your favorite languages!
+Use your favorite schemes for your favorite languages!
 * Displays `[Dark]` or `[Light]` in the scheme list to easily filter by type.
 * Automatically loads all available `.tmTheme` files, including those found inside `.sublime-package` files.

 # Installation
-Install Schemr through [Package Control](https://sublime.wbond.net/), or download and extract it into your Sublime Text `Packages` folder.
+Install Schemr through [Package Control](https://packagecontrol.io/), or download and extract it into your Sublime Text `Packages` folder.

 # Contributors
 * [Max](https://github.com/SyntaxColoring) - Favorites support and code refactoring